João Vitti

-João Luis Vitti, usually known as João Vitti (Piracicaba, São Paulo, October 30, 1967), is a Brazilian theatre and telenovela actor.
+João Luis Vitti (born October 30, 1967), usually known as João Vitti, is a Brazilian theatre and telenovela actor.

-In 1992, as Vitti was studying theatre at Unicamp - São Paulo, he entered the casting of Rede Globo.
+In 1992, as Vitti was studying theatre at Unicamp in São Paulo, he entered the casting of Rede Globo.

 Vitti achieved national sensation through his participation in the soap opera Despedida de Solteiro, played the role of "Xampu".

 He has won the Best Actor award in the 3º FESTE (Festival Salesiano de Teatro Educativo) in São Paulo, for his role in Pássaro da Manhã 1994, a play written by Miguel M. Abrahão.

 On stage, among the important roles he did were, A Escola (which marked his entry into theatre), 1983, play written by Miguel M. Abrahão, Angels in America, 1993, by Tony Kushner, As Traças da Paixão, by Alcides Nogueira, 2005, Little Eyolf, 2006, play written by Henrik Ibsen.

 Personal life

 Vitti began dating fellow actress Valéria Alencar in 1994.
 They were married in 1996 and have two sons, the actors Rafael Vitti and Francisco Vitti.
 Vitti is a convert to Nichiren Buddhism.